You will not be allowed to compare more than 4 products at a time

 Frequently Asked Questions

 - Q: How do I prepare Pata de Vaca tea?
-A: To prepare Pata de Vaca tea, bring 1 cup of water to a boil.
-Add 1 to 2 teaspoons of dried Pata de Vaca leaves to the boiling water, cover, and steep for 10 to 15 minutes.
-Strain the tea to remove the leaves, and add honey or lemon if desired for taste.
+A: To make Pata de Vaca tea, boil one cup of water and steep one to two teaspoons of leaves for ten to fifteen minutes.
+Strain the tea before serving.

-- Q: Is there a money-back guarantee for Pata de Vaca leaves?
-A: Yes, we offer a 30-day money-back guarantee if you are not satisfied with your Pata de Vaca leaves.
-Your satisfaction is our top priority.
+- Q: Do you offer a money-back guarantee on Pata de Vaca tea?
+A: Yes, we provide a thirty-day money-back guarantee if you are not satisfied with your Pata de Vaca tea.
+Customer satisfaction is our priority.